mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 05 November 2025

-- The average temperature today is 15.66˚C,
+- The average temperature today is 15.34˚C,
-- With highs of 16.08˚C and lows of 15.38˚C,
+- With highs of 16.1˚C and lows of 14.6˚C,
-- It may feel like 15.53˚C with light rain
+- It may feel like 15.2˚C with overcast clouds
-- The wind speed is 5.36m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 7492m
-- The pressure is 1005hPa and humidity is 86%
+- The pressure is 1005hPa and humidity is 87%
 - The sun will rise at 07:10 and set at 16:33

 <!-- weather_marker ends -->